lars-barnabee/lars-barnabee.github.io/README.md

 # lars-barnabee.github.io
   My personal github pages blog found here: https://lars-barnabee.github.io/

+## Cacheing
+  Github Pages takes a minute or two to clear cache after you upload new files.

+### Notes
 My website is build by me compiling html templates and partials I coded.
 I just drop all of the files from build into here when I need to.